Kalpi Ouattara

-Kalpi Ouattara (born 29 December 1998) is an Ivorian professional footballer who plays as a left-back for Östersund.
+Kalpi Ouattara (born 29 December 1998) is an Ivorian professional footballer who plays as a left-back for French Championnat National 3 club Mâcon.

 Career

 On 20 August 2019, Ouattara joined Allsvenskan side Östersund on loan for the rest of the season from ASEC Mimosas.
-On 30 August 2019, he made his professional debut for Östersund, playing the full match in a 2–0 loss away to Helsingborgs.
+On 30 August 2019, he made his professional debut for Östersund, playing the full match in a 2–0 loss away to Helsingborg.
 On 31 December 2019, the Swedish club confirmed, that they had fully signed Outtara from ASEC Mimosas.
+Ouattara extended his contract with Östersund on 2 January 2023.

 International career

 Ouattara debuted for the Ivory Coast national team in a 2–1 2021 Africa Cup of Nations qualification win over Madagascar on 12 November 2020.